Canada-Latvia relations

 Defence cooperation

-In July 2023, Canada announced $2.6 billion in funding, starting in 2023-24, to renew and expand Operation REASSURANCE for three years, with up to 2,200 troops to be persistently deployed in Europe.
+In July 2023, the Latvian and Canadian defence ministers signed a Roadmap for scaling the battlegroup to a brigade.
+Canada also announced $2.6 billion in funding, starting in 2023-24, to renew and expand Operation REASSURANCE for three years, with up to 2,200 troops continuously deployed.

 In addition, Canada contributes to the NATO Strategic Communications Centre of Excellence located in Riga.